Who Can Foster?

 However, fostering is open to a variety of people, with no restrictions based on race, cultural identity, sexual orientation or home ownership.
 The decision is based upon your ability to provide a safe, caring and supportive environment for children and young people.

-Shared Family Care is looking for people and families who want to make a difference to children and who have the personal qualities to make a real difference to the lives of children and young people in out of home care.
+Althea Projects Foster and Kinship is looking for people and families who want to make a difference to children and who have the personal qualities to make a real difference to the lives of children and young people in out of home care.
 These qualities include:

 - Loving, caring, kind and respectful